 The cost of gratuities is not included in the Disney Dining Plan.
 Although you are not paying cash for your meal, you should tip your server as if you were.
 When you are presented with your bill, there will be an indication of what the cost would have been had you been paying out of pocket.
 This is the amount upon which you should base your tip.
 For example, if your meal would have cost $20, you should tip approximately 18%, or $3.60.

 In most cases, the Disney Dining Plan allows guests to order any entrée from the menu at no additional charge.
-For example, a guest dining at lunch at Le Cellier could order the chicken crepe, which retails for about $13, or the New York strip steak, which retails for about $31.
-Both would cost the guest one Dining Plan table service credit.
-However, the steak would effectively be more expensive because the guest would base his tip on 18% of the $31 steak ($5.58) rather than on 18% of the $13 chicken ($2.34).
+For example, a guest dining for lunch at Mama Melrose’s Ristorante Italiano could order Mama’s Italian Pasta, which retails for about $19, or the Charred Strip Steak, which retails for about $33.
+Both would cost the guest one Dining Plan Table Service credit.
+However, the steak would effectively be more expensive because the guest would base his tip on 18% of the $33 steak ($5.94) rather than on 18% of the $19 chicken ($3.42).

 All guests, including Disney Dining Plan users, should factor the cost of tips into their overall dining budget.